ontodev/valve.rs/README.md

 In order for Valve to read this table it must first be configured to do so.
 This is done using a number of special data tables called [configuration tables](#configuration), usually represented using further '.tsv' files, that contain information about:

-1. Where to find the data tables and other general properties of each managed data table.
+1. Where to find the data tables and other general properties of each managed data table (i.e., the [table table](#the-table-table)).
-2. The datatypes represented in the various data tables.
+2. The datatypes represented in the various data tables (i.e., the [datatype table](#the-datatype-table)).
-3. Information about the columns of each data table: their associated datatypes, data dependencies between the values in one table column and some other one, and any other constraints or restrictions on individual columns.
+3. Information about the columns of each data table: their associated datatypes, data dependencies between the values in one table column and some other one, and any other constraints or restrictions on individual columns (i.e., the [column table](#the-column-table)).
-4. Rules constraining the joint values of two different cells in a single given row of data.
+4. Rules constraining the joint values of two different cells in a single given row of data (i.e., the [rule table](#the-rule-table)).

 For our example we will assume that Valve's configuration tables contain the following entries:

-The table table
+* **Table table**

 table  | path       | description | type | options
 -------|------------|-------------|------|---------
 table6 | table6.tsv |             |      |

-The column table
+* **Column table**

 table  | column | label | nulltype | default | datatype | structure          | description
 -------|--------|-------|----------|---------|----------|--------------------|------------